gamenew09/RobloxAPI/README.md

 A C# Class Library for accessing ROBLOX Web APIs.
 (Excluding login APIs and API routes that require to be logged in as a ROBLOX user.)

+Most of the methods in this Class Library uses [asynchronous Tasks](https://msdn.microsoft.com/en-us/library/mt674882.aspx).

 ## Unit Tests
 The solution does contain a Unit Test Project (RobloxApi.Test)